 NEW YORK, NY, US, 26 October 2021—Amid the acceleration of digital transformation, 69% of global leaders surveyed noted a significant increase in cyberattacks at their companies this year.
 However, despite the elevated risk environment, leaders plan to continue to invest heavily in digital transformation—with 94% of chief financial officer (CFO) respondents looking to move their financial systems or ERP to the cloud.
-That’s according to a new Deloitte Global survey released today, which reveals that while there is no simple solution, there are a number of measures, which, when taken together, can enable organizations to embed cyber in every aspect of their business.
+That’s according to a new Deloitte Global survey released today, which reveals that while there is no simple solution, there are a number of measures, which, when taken together, can enable organisations to embed cyber in every aspect of their business.

 says Emily Mossburg, Deloitte Global Cyber Leader.

-With more than half of businesses experiencing an increase in threats to their organizations throughout 2020, the risks have never been higher as the shift to remote and hybrid working becomes more common for businesses worldwide.
-Organizations are continuing to face challenges balancing investments in digital transformations to remain competitive while protecting their systems from potential breaches.
+With more than half of businesses experiencing an increase in threats to their organisations throughout 2020, the risks have never been higher as the shift to remote and hybrid working becomes more common for businesses worldwide.
+Organisations are continuing to face challenges balancing investments in digital transformations to remain competitive while protecting their systems from potential breaches.
 A clear plurality of the chief information officers (CIOs) and chief information security officers (CISOs) surveyed (41%) acknowledge that transformation and gaining visibility across increasingly complex hybrid ecosystems is the greatest challenge they face.

 In building a technology-forward, protected enterprise, Deloitte Global’s survey suggests the areas causing CIOs and CISOs the most significant challenge in managing cyber risk are transformation/hybrid IT (41%) and cyber hygiene (26%).
 As a result, companies are leveraging Zero Trust—a set of architectural guidelines that are based on the fundamental principle of “never trust, always verify”—to bridge the gap between business, IT and cyber domains reducing operational complexity and simplifying ecosystem integration.
-Businesses that leverage Zero Trust are leading the way in organizational change to better enable digital transformation by building security infrastructures to handle the speed of these transformations.
+Businesses that leverage Zero Trust are leading the way in organisational change to better enable digital transformation by building security infrastructures to handle the speed of these transformations.

-With hackers becoming savvier, organizations are more inclined to increase their cyber defense budgets.
+With hackers becoming savvier, organisations are more inclined to increase their cyber defence budgets.
 Among the survey respondents, almost 75% of leaders with more than US$30 billion in revenue reported they will spend more than US$100 million on cybersecurity protections this year.
 While these investments are being relatively evenly spread to broadly mitigate risk, we learned that greater attention is being given to threat intelligence, detection and monitoring; cyber transformation; and data security.

 The convergence of technological prowess and increased cyber risk are changing the roles of today’s CISOs.
 As technology integrates further into daily business initiatives, so should the CISO’s responsibilities.
 According to our survey, there has been an increase of CISOs reporting to CEOs, going from 32% in 2019 to 42% in 2021 in the United States, and reaching 33% globally.
 This alignment allows for greater transparency on business initiatives and enhanced engagement at most levels – most importantly with C-suite executives like CFOs and chief marketing officers (CMOs) whose relationships with the CISO are critical in mitigating risk and creating authentic, safe customer experiences.

-Over the next three years, CIOs and CISOs will continue to prioritize cyber.
+Over the next three years, CIOs and CISOs will continue to prioritise cyber.
 Respondents ranked security capabilities (64%), enhancing privacy capabilities (59%), demonstrating compliance capabilities (50%), and improving business efficiency and intelligence (45%) as the drivers for their adoption of emerging technologies.

 says Donna Glass, Deloitte Global Risk Advisory Leader.